aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/management-interfaces.md

               # Number of missed neighbor replies after which it is timed out.
               multiplier: <int; 1-100>

+          # Configuration for supervisor 1, including its primary and backup management interfaces.
           supervisor_1:

             # Primary management interface name like 'Management1/1'.